somyagupta06/cybersec-notes-and-investigations/Investigations/Linux_Live_Incident_Investigation.md

 # Linux Live Incident Investigation

-## Scenario
+> **Note**
+>
+> This investigation was performed using a structured Linux Incident Response laboratory.
+>
+> The investigation methodology, evidence correlation, timeline reconstruction, analysis, findings, and documentation presented in this repository are entirely my own.

+---

+# Executive Summary

 A Linux server exposed to the internet was suspected to be compromised by a threat actor.
-Threat intelligence suggested that the attacker had established persistence using a backdoor account.
+Threat intelligence indicated that the attacker had established persistence using a backdoor account.

-The objective of this investigation was to identify attacker activity, reconstruct the attack chain, and determine how persistence was established on the compromised host.
+The objective of this investigation was to determine:

+- How the compromise occurred.
+- Which artifacts were left behind by the attacker.
+- Whether persistence mechanisms had been established.
+- How the attack progressed after initial access.

+Rather than relying on individual indicators, the investigation correlated authentication events, user accounts, running processes, network activity, and persistence artifacts to reconstruct the attack timeline.

+---

+# Investigation Scope

+This investigation focused on live host analysis of a compromised Linux server.

+The following areas were examined:

+- Operating system information
+- Authentication logs
+- Local user accounts
+- Running processes
+- Active network connections
+- Systemd services
+- Scheduled tasks
+- Persistence mechanisms

 ---